Blake-Herbert/Lumberjack-Typing-Adventure/README.md

-Before starting the program be sure to run the command: dotnet ef database update
+Before starting the program be sure to...
+Run the command: "dotnet ef database update",
-Run the database migrations
+Run the database migrations ,
 Then run the API and console app in separate windows